 Approved candidates will be allowed to write the state certification examination for the category and/or level chosen.
-The written examination will consist of 100 questions with a 90-minute time limit (with the exception of 472 Hazardous Materials Operation 25 questions with a 30-minute time limit and 1072 Hazardous Materials Operation 50 questions with a 60-minute time is limit).
 Multiple choice and true/false questions can be expected.
 If the candidates successfully achieve a minimum score of 70 percent on the written examination, they will advance to the practical skills examination element of the process.
 Candidates who received their preparatory training through the state-approved training program and who fail their initial attempt at the written examination will be allowed up to 2 retests.
 If still unsuccessful after their second retest, these candidates are required to re-enroll in and complete the approved training program before being allowed to again write the examination.
-A variety of exams will be used to ensure that no candidate is allowed to take the same exam more than once.
+Multiple versions of exams will be used to ensure that no candidate is allowed to take the same exam more than once.